slevithan/regex/README.md

 ## 🕹️ Install and use

-First run `pnpm install regex`, or the equivalent with your package manager of choice.
+First run `pnpm install regex`, or the equivalent with your favorite package manager.

-Then it's just:

 ```js
 import {regex} from 'regex';